 Many boys' wool coats are lined with a Scotch plaid are with little checks.

 Coat styles and trends have varied from country to country, although by the 1980s many of these national differences have largely disappeared.
-The duffle coat became popular in England after World War I and after World War II was worn by boys in many other countries such as America, France, and thde Netherlands.
+Erhave some limited infiormation on some countries.
+The duffle coat became popular in England after World War I and after World War II was worn by boys in many other countries such as America, France, Germany, Latvia, and the Netherlands.
 French boys wore capes more than boys in most other countries.
 One source indicates that after 1967, military styles became very fashionable in France, including officer collars, epaulettes, martingales, and gold-colored buttons.
 By the 1970s French boys were no longer wearing some traditional French styles like capes and ponchos and increasingly rearing coats styled as sportswear.

 Some personal experiences or fashion articles are available on coats:

 Buying a coat: America in the 1990s